zeruhur/loner/_AP_chatGTP.md

 Format the answer in raw markdown code in a snippet box
 ---

-Give a list of 36 adventure seeds, in raw markdown code in a snippet box.
-Keep in mind **also** the setting, the NPCs, the creature, the factions and the location above.
+Give a list of 36 adventure seeds coherent with the setting, in raw markdown code in a snippet box.
+Keep in mind **also** the setting, the NPCs, the creature, the factions and the location above generated for this Pack.

 Format the answer in raw markdown code in a snippet box